joseosuna-engineer/software-development-practices-and-principles/README.md

 ## Git Commit Formatting Rules

 Why good commit messages matter?
 If you browse the log of any random Git repository, you will probably find its commit messages are more or less a mess.
 A well-crafted Git commit message is the best way to communicate context about a change to fellow developers (and indeed to their future selves).
 [Git Commit Formatting Rules](resources/docs/commit.md)

+## DRY

+[Don't repeat yourself (DRY)](resources/docs/DRY.md) is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.

+## KISS

+[KISS](resources/docs/KISS.md), an acronym for keep it simple, Soldier, is a design principle noted by the U.S. Navy in 1960.

+## The Law of Demeter

+[The Law of Demeter](resources/docs/LOD.md) or principle of least knowledge is a design guideline for developing software, particularly object-oriented programs.

+## SCRUM values

+[Scrum](resources/docs/SCRUM.md) is a framework utilizing an agile mindset for developing, delivering, and sustaining complex products.

+## XP Principles

+The principles that form the basis of [XP](resources/docs/XP.md) are based on the values just described and are intended to foster decisions in a system development project.
+The principles are intended to be more concrete than the values and more easily translated to guidance in a practical situation.

+## Principles of Software Engineering - University of Minnesota

+[Principles of Software Engineering](resources/docs/umn.md) by University of Minnesota.